-Our laboratory is interested in how inflammation protects against pathogens and other noxious stimuli and yet can paradoxically harm the host through secondary effects such as carcinogenesis.
-The genitourinary tract is our model system.
-We are examining anti-pathogenic inflammation induced by bacteria such as uropathogenic E. coli.
-Chronic inflammation-mediated carcinogenesis is being studied using models of nitrosamine and Schistosoma haematobium exposure.
+Our laboratory is interested in host-microbiome interactions and carcinogenesis in the genitourinary tract.
+We use uropathogenic E. coli and Schistosoma haematobium as model pathogens.
 Through our research, we seek to better understand inflammation and harness its potential for human benefit.

 Besides studying the basic biology of genitourinary inflammation and infection, we are also collaborating with Professors Axel Krieger and Michael Keidar to develop novel surgical technologies.
 Current projects include development of semi-autonomous suturing robots and application of cold atmospheric plasma for bladder cancer and other urologic diagnoses.